 Body autonomy, boundaries and consent

-As I was lighting the fire in the living room lately, my 14 year old daughter and her friend were studying for a health test the next day on the subject of sexuality and gender.
+As I was lighting the fire in the living room lately, my teenage daughter and her friend were studying for a health test the next day on the subject of sexuality and gender.
 It was refreshing listening to their very open, down to earth approach to the topic, testing each other on the meaning of terms like homosexuality, bisexuality, transgender, transsexual, transvestite, homophobia, and the comparison between healthy and unhealthy communication in a sexual relationship, and examples of respecting or violating consent.
 Do you remember classes like that in school?
 Eh, no, me neither!
 And if you did, you’re likely to be a couple of decades younger than me!
 The girls asked me clarifying questions and generally talked about the subject with the sincerity and sensitivity that it deserves.
-It’s a really good progression that children, at least at intermediate and high school age, are now being taught not just the biology of sexuality, but also the much more complex issues of consent and relationship dynamics.
+It’s a really good progression that children, at least at intermediate and high school age, are now being taught not just the very basic sex education, the biology of sexuality, but also the much more complex issues of consent and relationship dynamics.
+Education at home and school combined is the best way of eradicating rape culture and creating a safer society for our boys and girls alike.

 There is also now a really positive awakening of awareness around the importance of a child's autonomy over their own body.
 Parents are educating themselves on how best to talk with their child about their body, correctly naming body parts and speaking respectfully and matter of factly about the dos and don’ts of touching one’s own or another person’s private parts, and empowering children to know they have the right to say no to any touch or treatment, sexual or otherwise, that makes them feel uncomfortable.
 There are many great resources now available to make it easier for parents to have these conversations with their children.
 I’ve mentioned some books and helpful websites at the end of this article.